 The demanding nature of these requirements has driven the development of specialized industrial computers specifically designed for edge AI applications.

-Implementing edge AI in industrial environments requires computing hardware specifically engineered for manufacturing conditions.
+Implementing edge AI in industrial environments requires computing resources specifically engineered for manufacturing conditions.
 Off-the-shelf commercial hardware typically fails to address several critical requirements:

 Industrial computers must withstand temperature extremes, vibration, dust, and potentially corrosive atmospheres.